 An Asset Management Plan (AMP) is a documented strategy that outlines how your organization will manage physical assets over their entire lifecycle—from acquisition through operation, maintenance, renewal, and eventual disposal.

 The goal?
 Deliver required levels of service at the lowest lifecycle cost while managing risk appropriately.
+It transforms how organizations think about infrastructure—moving from "fix it when it breaks" to strategic lifecycle optimization that delivers better service at lower cost.

 Why this matters: Canadian municipalities face an estimated $270 billion infrastructure deficit.
 Asset management planning is no longer optional—it's mandated by provincial regulations and essential for securing federal funding.